lvyanan525/CDSB/README.md

                     --nfe 20 \
 ```

-or you can download the .pt in ./ckpts at https://pan.baidu.com/s/1G_rt73NtB0eWnrV6WTejsA?pwd=eqjg 提取码: eqjg
+or you can download the .pt in ./ckpts at https://doi.org/10.5281/zenodo.20356396 or https://pan.baidu.com/s/1G_rt73NtB0eWnrV6WTejsA?pwd=eqjg 提取码: eqjg